salve-org/salve/docs/source/example-usage.rst

     if __name__ == "__main__":
         App()

 Now that is one beautiful application!
 Of course, there is far more that you can do beyond just getting highlights.
-For example: what if you want to get autocopmletions?
+For example: what if you want to get autocompletions?
 Well, there is of course the the handy :doc:`command-sheet` page.